wp-plugins/wp-retina-2x/readme.txt

 * Added: warning message if using the server-side method on a multisite WordPress install.
 * Changed: the client-method (retina.js) is now used by default.

+= 0.3.1 =
+* Fix: there were situations where the retina images wasn't exactly twice the size.

 == Installation ==

 Quick and easy installation: